-The experienced team of Workers’ Compensation lawyers at Chappell, Smith & Arden is committed to helping our clients claim Workers’ Compensation benefits, even if they have been initially denied.
+The experienced team of Workers’ Compensation lawyers at Chappell Smith & Arden, P.A. is committed to helping our clients claim Workers’ Compensation benefits, even if they have been initially denied.
 Workers who develop occupational diseases deserve to be compensated for lost wages and medical expenses.
 In some cases where permanent disability occurs due to the occupational illness, additional compensation may be available.

 Types of Occupational Illnesses

 An occupational disease is an illness that a worker suffers as a direct result of the hazardous conditions they are exposed to on the job that directly causes the disease.
 Mesothelioma is one of the most common occupational diseases covered by Workers’ Compensation benefits.
 Miners, auto mechanics, construction workers, and ship builders are commonly exposed to asbestos on the job.
 Toxic asbestos fibers can lay dormant in a person’s lungs for a period of 20-50 years before the worker develops this terminal lung cancer.